Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Introduction

 associated to the fibration gives a relationship between the topologies of the three spaces $\diffV$, $\diffVxi$ and $\ContStrV$. \\

 As far as the $3$-dimensional case is concerned, the availability of classification results for the isotopy classes of tight contact structures on particular $3$-manifolds $V$ gives some explicit results about the lower homotopy groups in the long exact sequence above for these specific manifolds.
-The reader can consult \cite{GeiGon04,Bou06,DinGei10,GeiKlu14,MasGir15} for results on $\pi_1\left(\ContStrV,\xi\right)$ and \cite{Gir01,MasGir15} for results on $\pi_0 \left(\diffVxi\right)$. \\ The situation in higher dimension is more complicated, due to the lack of classification results.
-The only results known so far are contained in \cite{Bou06,MasNie16,LanZap15}.
-In the first paper, the author gives results on some homotopy groups $\pi_k\left(\ContStrV,\xi\right)$, for particular contact manifolds $(V,\xi)$, using tools from contact homology.
-In \cite{MasNie16}, the authors give examples of contact manifolds $(V,\xi)$ for which $\ker\left(\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)\right)$ is non-trivial; these examples rely on constructions in \cite{MNW13}, which we will also use in the following.
+The reader can consult Geiges and Gonzalo Perez \cite{GeiGon04}, Bourgeois \cite{Bou06}, Ding and Geiges \cite{DinGei10}, Geiges and Klukas \cite{GeiKlu14}, Giroux and Massot \cite{MasGir15} for results on $\pi_1\left(\ContStrV,\xi\right)$ as well as Giroux \cite{Gir01}, Giroux and Massot \cite{MasGir15} for results on $\pi_0 \left(\diffVxi\right)$. \\ The situation in higher dimension is more complicated, due to the lack of classification results.
+The only results known so far are contained in Bourgeois \cite{Bou06}, Massot and Niederkr\"{u}ger \cite{MasNie16}, Lanzat and Zapolsky \cite{LanZap15}.
+In the first paper, Bourgeois gives results on some homotopy groups $\pi_k\left(\ContStrV,\xi\right)$, for particular contact manifolds $(V,\xi)$, using tools from contact homology.
+In \cite{MasNie16}, the authors give examples of contact manifolds $(V,\xi)$ for which $\ker\left(\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)\right)$ is non-trivial; these examples rely on constructions in Massot, Niederkr\"{u}ger and Wendl \cite{MNW13}, which we will also use in the following.
 The last paper, dealing with the non-compact case, contains examples of embeddings of braid groups in the contactomorphism group of contactizations of certain non-compact symplectic manifolds.

 All the examples recalled so far are given on \emph{tight} contact manifolds.
-For the $3$-dimensional case, the dichotomy tight-overtwisted is well known since \cite{Eli89} and plays an important role in the classification results on which the cited examples are based.
-In the higher dimensional case, a clear definition of overtwistedness is given in \cite{BorEliMur15}, according to which the three examples above are also tight.\\
+For the $3$-dimensional case, the dichotomy tight-overtwisted is well known since Eliashberg \cite{Eli89} and plays an important role in the classification results on which the cited examples are based.
+In the higher dimensional case, a clear definition of overtwistedness is given in Borman, Eliashberg and Murphy \cite{BorEliMur15} and according to it the three examples above are also tight.\\

-We remark that some of the results cited so far show that the rigidity, characterizing the tight class as far as the problem of deformations of contact structures is concerned, can be used in particular tight manifolds to obtain rigidity results for the problem of deformations of contactomorphisms. \\